 1. Start by trying to notice when you are pretending to be what someone else wants you to be rather than being yourself.
 Just taking note is a good way to start the process.

 2. Similarly, notice when you are not telling the truth or saying what you really think.
 Again, just taking note can help start the process.
+You don’t need to be a psychic or have a free psychic reading to understand or know how to deal with it.

 3. Now that we have taken note—we are ready for changes!
 Begin with expressing your thoughts and desires even in small things like the movie you want to see or what you want to eat for lunch.